Chumper/Datatable/README.md

 Datatable
 =========

+##Important

+> **This package will not receive any new updates!**
+> You can still use this package, but be preparared that a new version is in development.
+>
+> A new version of this package is currently in development.
+Please visit https://github.com/OpenSkill/Datatable for updates.
+> We welcome everybody to contribute and discuss the development there.
+>
+> This is a collaboration between timgws, Chumper and others
+>
+> If you find any issues or want to discuss the development, please report them in the bug tracker!

+## Introduction
 This is a __Laravel 4 package__ for the server and client side of datatables at http://datatables.net/

 > A __Laravel 5__ package is [close to being completed](https://github.com/Chumper/Datatable/tree/develop).
 To install it: